volatiletech/sqlboiler/README.md

 like [goose](https://bitbucket.org/liamstask/goose), [sql-migrate](https://github.com/rubenv/sql-migrate)
 or some other migration tool to manage this part of the database's life-cycle.

+# Note on v2 vs v3

+v3 is very close to release now, if you are just starting with sqlboiler I strongly recommend you check out the v3 branch as there are multiple breaking changes and starting with v2 is going to leave you with a migration later on.
+There are new videos in the v3 branche's README about getting started with it as well as all the documentation has been updated.
+Please refrain from using v2 (current master branch) where possible!

 ## Why another ORM

 While attempting to migrate a legacy Rails database, we realized how much ActiveRecord benefitted us in terms of development velocity.